 The Marshall University Forensic Science Center's history is one rooted in education and innovation.
 In 1989 Huntington, West Virginia saw the first DNA typing case in the state’s history.
 By 1992, classes in DNA Identification and Drug Toxicology were taught for the West Virginia State Police.

-To meet the growing need for forensic scientists, the West Virginia Board of Trustees approved the foundation of the Marshall University Forensic Science Graduate Program in 1994, one of only seven such Master of Science degree programs in the country.
-The following year the DNA Database and Databank Act of 1995, Senate Bill 252 established the West Virginia Combined DNA Index System (CODIS) under the authority of the West Virginia State Police; designating Marshall University as the DNA typing, testing and research laboratory supporting the West Virginia division of public safety.
+To meet the growing need for forensic scientists, the West Virginia Board of Trustees approved the foundation of the Marshall University Forensic Science Graduate Program in 1994; one of only seven such Master of Science degree programs in the country.
+The following year the DNA Database and Databank Act of 1995, Senate Bill 252, established the West Virginia Combined DNA Index System (CODIS) under the authority of the West Virginia State Police; designating Marshall University as the DNA typing, testing and research laboratory supporting the West Virginia division of public safety.